-My jaw dropped when I had oven-roasted Brussels sprouts for the first time at a Christmas potluck last year.
+I remember growing up, I was a big desserts and candied yams girl at my holiday dinners.
+I always remember the one Christmas where my jaw dropped when I had oven-roasted Brussels sprouts for the first time.
 It was crazy good.
 I couldn’t believe that vegetables could be this delicious.

 Now this recipe is one way to enjoy vegetables, and I mean REALLY enjoy them… not just tolerate them to meet our daily fiber intake.
 Even the pickiest eaters and vegetable haters will be delighted to pop these crispy, caramelized Brussels sprouts in their mouths one after another.

 Coating the bacon and Brussels sprouts is a glorious honey glaze which I like to call liquid gold.
 It has a bit of zing from apple cider vinegar and is also buttery.
 Just when you think it’s flavorful enough – and here’s the twist that I added in my version of the recipe – we top it off with pomegranate seed pearls and some goat cheese.

 Boy, oh, boy!
 Yummy doesn’t even begin to describe this Brussels sprouts and bacon recipe.

 It is so easy to prepare, too.
 I make this recipe all year round, not just during the holiday season.
 I suggest completing this with any main dish which has similar flavor profiles.
 Try it with this easy lemon butter salmon, lemon wine pasta, or honey garlic chicken.

 These ingredients are the stars of the show.
 Once roasted, their flavor will fill the room with the most tempting aroma.

 - Brussels sprouts – Cut 1 pound of Brussels sprouts into half lengthwise.
 If they are slightly larger, cut them into quarters until they are bite-sized.